PaulCutcliffe/githubnext/copilot-voice/README.md

 - We recommend having a good microphone to get the best experience with the `GitHub Copilot Voice` extension.
 In our experience, a good microphone greatly improves the accuracy of the speech recognition and as a result, the accuracy of the entire extension.

-- There is way to define custom commands for the `GitHub Copilot Voice` extension.
+- There is a way to define custom commands for the `GitHub Copilot Voice` extension.
 In the extension configuration you can define a custom utterance and map it to a known VS Code command.
 For example, if you want to define a custom command to toggle the sidebar, you can define the utterance as "toggle sidebar" and map it to the VS Code command "workbench.action.toggleSidebarVisibility".

 - If you would like to use your speech-to-text engine to interact with `Copilot Voice`, you can direct the output of these systems into the `Copilot Voice` Webview's chat input.
 Remember to turn off the default speech-to-text engine by clicking on the microphone icon on the web view.